nominenkh/Msc_thesis_th/README.md

 The thesis extends the Rajan and Zingales (1998) industry-level finance and growth mechanism across a panel of 41 countries from 1990 to 2024.

+**appendix:** Contains figures, and tables included in the appendix.
 **data:** Contains the aggregated final datasets.
   * `Master_data.xlsx`: Includes aggregated sheets for industry growth, external dependence indices, and country-level financial development measures.
   * `UNIDO_Establishments.xlsx`: Contains establishment counts used for the extensive/intensive margin decomposition.